MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-external-access.md

 The Teams admin center controls external access at the organization level.
 Most options (except domain restrictions) are available at the user level by using PowerShell.
 See [Using PowerShell](#using-powershell) below for more information.

 > [!NOTE]
-> In cross-cloud federation, sipfederationtls DNS records are required for routing of federated chats.
+> External access between different cloud environments (such as Microsoft 365 and Office 365 Government) requires external DNS records for Teams.
 For more information, see [External DNS records required for Teams](/microsoft-365/enterprise/external-domain-name-system-records#external-dns-records-required-for-teams).

 > [!NOTE]
 > If you turn off external access in your organization, people outside your organization can still join meetings through anonymous join.
 To learn more, see [Manage meeting settings in Teams](meeting-settings-in-teams.md).